 Transportation and wildlife management needs often interact requiring close coordination between state wildlife and transportation agencies relative to respective department missions and responsibilities.
-To facilitate this inter-departmental cooperation in Idaho, IDFG and the Idaho Transportation Department (ITD) created a Memorandum of Understanding signed in 2015 to increase public safety and enable wildlife passage across highways.
+To facilitate this inter-departmental cooperation in Idaho, IDFG and ITD renewed their Memorandum of Understanding in 2020 to increase public safety and enable wildlife passage across highways.
 As a result, IDFG and ITD routinely cooperate to address potential wildlife-vehicle conflicts, including the following examples: